-You can Make Baby toys!!
+You can make a soft ball for play with this fun recycled material toy idea from Wonderbaby!
 Cut up sponges into strips and tie them together to make a soft ball.
 These also make great bath toys or fun for water play outside.

 Need a quick toy?
 This is an easy one to make with supplies found at a fast food restaurant – making it a perfect activity for a road-trip.
 Here are instructions for how to make a toy whistle.